 When it comes to shedding, it is difficult to give any specific facts about this breed.
 The shedding frequency of every puppy depends entirely on what genes it inherits from its parents.
 There can be one pup who doesn’t shed and one who sheds heavily present in the same litter!

 Training a Malchi requires patience, perseverance, and most importantly, being nice!
 This breed is famous for having a stubborn streak, which makes training a bit of a challenge.
-Positive reinforcement and the ‘treats system’ work well.
+Positive reinforcement works well.
 But you will need patience, lots of it.
-It is finally a dog with an independent mind.
-Take the process slowly, and if you are unable to handle it, then consult a professional trainer.
+Consistency is the key to success.
+Remember you can always enlist the help of an experienced positive trainer! then consult a professional trainer.

 This breed loves to play, but it does not have boundless energy.
 Short, brisk walks twice a day are enough.
 The dog can entertain itself indoors quite well.
 Keep in mind that this is a delicate dog; so instead of a belt and leash, use a body belt when walking your pet, so as to avoid any harm to its trachea as a result of tugs or pulls.